 And Eddie Johnson's in the 53rd minute:

 See?
 I wasn't hallucinating.
-Again, they're not world beaters, and they're only halfway through this final round of qualification so perspective is required.
-The "We are going to Brazil!" chants were decidedly premature.
+Again, they're not world beaters and they're only halfway through this final round of qualification.
+Perspective is still required.
+The "we are going to Brazil" chants were decidedly premature.
 But an evolution under manager Jurgen Klinsmann is starting to take shape.
 And this is all without Landon Donovan, who will be rejoining the squad later this summer.

-Signs of progress are fun, even if they are contained entirely within two weeks.
+Signs of progress are fun.
+Even if they are entirely contained within a two-week period.